julianlam/feps/fep/c0e0/fep-c0e0.md

 `EmojiReact` activity type is considered to be a part of [LitePub] vocabulary.
 Its full IRI is `http://litepub.social/ns#EmojiReact`.

 This activity is similar to `Like` activity.
 In addition to standard properties of `Like` activity, `EmojiReact` activity MUST have a `content` property.

 Reaction content MUST be either a single unicode grapheme, or a shortcode of a custom emoji.
 If custom emoji is used, `EmojiReact` activity MUST have a `tag` property containing a single `Emoji` object (which is specified in [Mastodon ActivityPub extension documentation](https://docs.joinmastodon.org/spec/activitypub/#Emoji)).
+The embedded `Emoji` can originate from a server that is different from the actor's server.

 An actor can generate multiple `EmojiReact` activities for a single `object`.